sanicsquirtle420/dotfiles/README.md

 ## NOTE: Themes
 The default theme in the original config files is the "Aqua" theme based off of Aqua from Konosuba, but also with purple my second favorite color.
 Any other themes will have different config files for i3, rofi, and neofetch located at /dotfiles/themes/THEME_NAME/

+To see a preview of every theme go to https://github.com/sanicsquirtle420/dotfiles/blob/main/themes.md